sophielansweeper/embedded-workflow-builder-docs/docs/connectors/bill.md

 ### Client Credentials

+The following credentials are needed to authenticate with the BILL API:

+- **Username**: Your username is the email address used to sign in to your API sandbox developer account.
+- **Password**: Your password is used to sign in to your API sandbox developer account.
+- **Organization ID**: Your API sandbox developer account represents your organization in BILL.
+The organization ID is a unique alphanumeric value that begins with 008.
+- **Developer key**: Your developer key is used to uniquely identify your developer account in your API requests.

+#### Instructions

+1. **Retrieve Credentials**
+   Ensure you have received an email from the BILL team containing your API login information: username, password, organization ID, and developer key.

+2. **Configure Component**
+   Open the configuration settings for your Bill connection and input the credentials.

 | Input              | Comments                                                                                     | Default |
 | ------------------ | -------------------------------------------------------------------------------------------- | ------- |
 | Username           | Your username is the email address used to sign in to your API sandbox developer account.    |         |